simonthi/glyphs-scripts/README.md

 # About the scripts

+## Transform

+### ScaleSelectedFromCenter
+It’s weird but Glyphs does not allow you choose the scale origin for selected shapes.
+This is fixed by this scripts.
+Selected shapes, enter scale factor, and tranfsorm origin.
+Scale.

 ## Test

 ### adhesiontext Arabic Colored layers
-An adaptation of Toshi’s adhesiontext Arabic to take into account the given color for a glyph in the Glyphs UI to choose which characters to include,
+An adaptation of Toshi’s adhesiontext Arabic to take into account the given color for a glyph in the Glyphs UI to choose which characters to include.

 ## OTFeatures